-The answer is to help African American Emerging adults at risk for a substance use disorder develop resilience.
+The answer is to help African American Emerging Adults at risk for a substance use disorder develop resilience.

 There are many definitions of resilience.
 Garbarino (1999) says that resilience is more than outside success, more than graduating from high school, staying out of jail, or holding a job.
 It also means developing a positive sense of self, a capacity for intimacy, and a feeling that life is meaningful.
 According to Walsh (2016) resilience can be defined as the capacity to rebound from adversity, strengthened and more resourceful.
 It is an active process of endurance, and growth in response to crises and challenges.

-There is a Japanese belief that everyone has the DNA, the trait and the cells to be resilient, and that resiliency must be practiced, developed and controlled (Bell and Suggs, 1998).
+There is a Japanese belief that everyone has the DNA, the traits, and the cells to be resilient, and that resiliency must be practiced, developed and controlled (Bell and Suggs, 1998).
 Wolin and Wolin (1996) lists 12 characteristics of resilience.
-From their list the one which I believe encapsulates the remaining 11 is having a goal to live for, which gives life meaning and purpose....resilience is more than outside success, more than graduating from high school, staying out of jail, or holding a job.
+From their list, the one that I believe encapsulates the remaining 11 is having a goal to live for, which gives life meaning and purpose....resilience is more than outside success, more than graduating from high school, staying out of jail, or holding a job.
 It also means developing a positive sense of self, a capacity for intimacy, and a feeling that life is meaningful.

 To help African American emerging adult clients tap into purpose, I ask them a range of questions:

 - How did you survive that?

 - How have you been able to endure so much?

 - What are your previous life challenges preparing you to do with the rest of your life?

 - Do the challenges you have faced help create a mission for you?

 - What are some steps you are willing to take today towards that purpose?